-- I An Application for Admission to the M.B.A. program, duly completed, signed and dated by the applicant with the application fee of AED 200.
-The application must clearly specify the program option to which the applicant wishes to be admitted; i.e., Generalist, International Finance concentration, International Marketing concentration, Health Care Management concentration, or Management of Construction Enterprises concentration. - 2 , Original, official transcripts of academic record from all universities, colleges or other postsecondary institutions attended by the candidate; to be sent directly to the Admissions Office.
+- An Application for Admission to the M.B.A. program, duly completed, signed and dated by the applicant with the application fee of AED 200.
+The application must clearly specify the program option to which the applicant wishes to be admitted; i.e., Generalist, International Finance concentration, International Marketing concentration, Health Care Management concentration, or Management of Construction Enterprises concentration. - 2.
+Original, official transcripts of academic record from all universities, colleges or other postsecondary institutions attended by the candidate; to be sent directly to the Admissions Office.
 Transcripts should be attested by the appropriate higher education authority in the country in which the undergraduate degree was granted, and must be translated into English if they are issued in a language other than English.
-Attestation is not required for Americanaccredited universities/colleges.
-Separately, applicants with degrees granted outside the UAE should obtain equivalency from the UAE Ministry of Higher Education and Scientific Research (MOHESR).
-It is solely the applicant's responsibility to obtain this equivalency from the MOHESR.